ksanjeeb/MIT-Scratch-Blockly/README.md

   npm run dev
   ```

-### Your server will be up an running at localhost:5173
+### Your server will be up and running at localhost:5173

 For questions or feedback, please reach out at code.sanjeeb@gmail.com.